Q. What is the cancellation policy for the Rugosa?

 Q. What time of year do you operate?

 A. Our operating season is from Memorial Day through Columbus Day.
 We are often running earlier and later in the season so please call for info.

-A. Each trip leaves the dock with a comfortable number of people.
-22 people aboard is our ideal number.
+A. Each trip leaves the dock with a comfortable number of people aboard.
+20 people aboard is our full number.